Lukas Jutkiewicz: Birmingham City

+Jutkiewicz's contract was extended to cover the 2024–25 season.

+On 26 April 2025, Birmingham City announced that Jutkiewicz would be retiring from football at the end of the season.

 International career

-In addition to his country of birth, England, Jutkiewicz is also eligible to play for the Republic of Ireland through his Irish grandmother and for Poland by way of his Polish grandfather.
-In October 2007, he told Everton TV that if Poland wanted him, he was ready, but speaking in 2009, the player insisted that he had made no decision on which country to represent, nor had he been contacted by any of the three associations.
+In addition to his country of birth, England, Jutkiewicz was also eligible to play for the Republic of Ireland through his Irish grandmother and for Poland by way of his Polish grandfather.
+In October 2007, he told Everton TV that, if Poland wanted him, he was ready, but, speaking in 2009, the player insisted that he had made no decision on which country to represent, nor had he been contacted by any of the three associations.
+In 2008, the media claimed that he was also eligible to represent Lithuania, with the player speculating about that in 2014 again; still, no interest for that was registered by either party.
 In December 2016, it was reported that Martin O'Neill was interested in recruiting Jutkiewicz for his Ireland squad.
+Ultimately, however, Jutkiewicz failed to gain international honours for any country.